harupu/ClamAV-Slack-Alert/README.md

 # ClamAV-Slcak-Alert
-Alert ClamAV detection events to slack
+Alert ClamAV detection events to slack.
+Scheduled scan is not supported now.

 ## install